 From the Jumpoint dropdown, select the network that hosts the computer you wish to access.

 To access a provisioned system, check Use Provisioned and select the system from the dropdown.

 Alternatively, enter the Hostname / IP of the system you wish to access.
 If your Jumpoint is configured for limited access, the remote system must be in the delimited IP address range.

 Choose the Protocol to use, either SSH or Telnet.
 Port automatically switches to the default port for the selected protocol but can be modified to fit your network settings.
 Select the Terminal Type, either xterm or VT100.
-You can also select to Send null packets to keep idle sessions from ending.
-Enter the number of seconds to wait between each packet send.

 Then click Jump.

 If attempting to Shell Jump to an SSH device without a cached host key, you receive an alert that the server's host key is not cached and that there is no guarantee that the server is the computer you think it is.

 If you choose Save Key and Connect, then the key is cached on the Jumpoint's host system so that future attempts to Shell Jump to this system do not result in this prompt.
 Connect Only starts the session without caching the key, and Abort ends the Shell Jump session.

 When you Shell Jump to a remote device, a command shell session immediately starts with that device.
 If you are Shell Jumping to a provisioned SSH device with an unencrypted key or with an encrypted key whose password has been cached, you are not prompted for a password.
 Otherwise, you are required to enter a password.
 You can then send commands to the remote system.